-- Keep all motion smooth and slow. - Use good posture (stand tall, tilt pelvis back and knees slightly bent). - Do not wear high heels. - Avoid activities that may cause you to lose your balance.
+- Keep all motion smooth and slow. - Use good posture (stand tall, tilt pelvis back, and keep knees slightly bent). - Do not wear high heels. - Avoid activities that may cause you to lose your balance.

-Hormonal changes soften ligaments and may lead to joints being strained
+Hormonal changes soften ligaments and may lead to joint strain

-Do exercises that are free of sudden or exaggerated motions.

-- Do not do momentum swinging exercises. - Never push or pull with hands to separate legs.
+- Choose exercises without sudden or exaggerated motions. - Do not do momentum swinging exercises. - Never push or pull with the hands to separate the legs.